 Planning ahead is now required in order to hike the Inca Trail to Machu Picchu.
 Recent changes made to regulations and permits to hike the Inca Trail have made last minute reservations difficult to get and practically impossible in the high seasons.

-In order to better manage and protect this wonderful treasure, the National Institute of Culture (INC) and Machu Picchu Historical Sanctuary Management Unit (UGM) have instituted several restrictions to hiking the Inca Trail.
+In order to better manage and protect this cultural treasure, the National Institute of Culture (INC) and Machu Picchu Historical Sanctuary Management Unit (UGM) have instituted several restrictions to hiking the Inca Trail.
 The new restrictions limit the number of hikers on the trail, which is great news for conservation along the trail.
-Unfortunately, the restrictions are implemented through a new reservation system that makes confirming last minute Inca Trail tours more difficult than ever.
+Unfortunately, these restrictions are implemented through a new reservation system that makes confirming last minute Inca Trail tours more difficult than ever.

 for more information on our Peru tour options.